bblacey/ez-mqttrelay/README.md

 # EZ-MQTTRelay
 ![Continuous Integration](https://github.com/bblacey/ez-mqttrelay/workflows/Continuous%20Integration/badge.svg)![Docker to ghcr.io](https://github.com/bblacey/ez-mqttrelay/workflows/Docker%20to%20ghcr.io/badge.svg)

 Easy (EZ) Node.js app that relays all [ui_broadcast](https://api.ezlo.com/hub/broadcasts/index.html) messages from Ezlo hubs discovered on the local area network to an MQTT broker.
-For convenience, the app is deployed as a dockerized app.
+For convenience, the app is deployed as a dockerized app for Intel/AMD and ARM platforms.

 All messages are posted to the MQTT topic `Ezlo/<hub serial>/<msg_subclass>/<deviceId>`

 ## Motivation
-Example EZ-App to illustrate the simplicity of observing Ezlo Hub `ui_broadcast` messages using the [ezlo-hub-kit](bblacey/ezlo-hub-kit) SDK.
+Example EZ-App to illustrate the simplicity of observing Ezlo Hub `ui_broadcast` messages using the [ezlo-hub-kit](https://github.com/bblacey/ezlo-hub-kit) SDK.

 This EZ-App also appeals to Ezlo users that would like to push their Ezlo controller/hub data to a time-series database (e.g. InfluxDB) for graphical reporting and analysis (e.g. Grafana).